 See market performance

-Polly (Poly) Ngale was born in 1940 into the Anmatyarre tribe.
-Polly Ngale now lives at Camel Camp on Utopia with her family and sisters, Kathleen Ngale, Maisy Ngale and Angeline Pwerl.
+Poly (Polly) Ngal was born in 1936 into the Anmatyarre tribe.
+Later she moved to Camel Camp in Utopia with her family and sisters, Kathleen Ngal, Maisy Ngal and Angeline Pwerl.

-Polly began her artistic career in batik in the early late 1970s, like many of the women in Utopia, before venturing into painting with acrylic paints on canvas.
-Polly often assisted her sister Kathleen and also the late Emily Kngwarrey with whom she shared the same country.
-Together with her sisters, Polly is a senior custodian of the Bush Plum Dreaming.
+Like many of the women in Utopia, Poly began her artistic career in batik in the early late 1970s, before venturing into painting with acrylic paints on canvas.
+Poly often assisted her sister Kathleen and also the late Emily Kngwarrey with whom she shared the same country.
+Together with her sisters, Poly is a senior custodian of the Bush Plum Dreaming.

 Collection: The Holmes a Court Collection, Perth.

 2019 - Women in Colour including Andrea Adamson, Teresa Baker, Patricia Tunkin Baker, Karla Dickens, Sally Gabori, Athena Nangala Granites, Maggie Green, Nungarrayi Myra Herbert, Jennifer Ingkatji, Langaliki Lewis, Minma Marlilu , Jorna Newberry, Poly Ngal, Kathleen Ngale, Charmaine Pwerle, Kitty Napanangka Simon, Kalaya Tjukurrpa, Helen McCarthy Tyalmuty, Liddy Walker at Cooee Art, Sydney.